 Growing a garden is a wonderful activity for students, but it isn't the only way to dig deeper into the agricultural scene.
 There are many resources your students may tap into right from a computer.
 Let's plow through a few of them together!

-Another excellent resource from the John Deere Kids' Corner is an activity book, The Adventures of Ready Rooster Coloring Book.
-Safety around farm equipment is the emphasis in this set of pages that you may print and share with your class.
-The book deals with safety issues that include buckling up, staying away from sharp points, and being careful around farm equipment and animals.
-Ready Rooster crows, "Play it safe.
-Sometimes it's good to be a chicken."
-This is especially true when it comes to the dangers on a farm!
+Another excellent resource from the John Deere Kids' Corner is the Learning Page.
+Safety around farm equipment is an emphasis in this area; highlighted issues include buckling up, staying away from sharp points, and being careful around farm equipment and animals.

 Speaking of farm equipment safety, Dr. Danger of Farm Safety 4 Just Kids has a lesson for your students on PTO safety.
 PTO is "power take off," an area in a tractor where power is transferred to an additional implement like a mower or spreader.
 This portion of the device is particularly dangerous because of its speed and location.
 Dr. Danger's lecture explains where to find the PTO and how to avoid problem situations.
 In addition to Dr. Danger's page, Farm Safety 4 Just Kids offers farm safety tips and a quiz that tests your students' agricultural knowledge!